 Kibbutz Gezer is a kibbutz, or cooperative settlement, located in Central Israel.
 Originally founded in 1945, the kibbutz disbanded in 1963 and reestablished by a group of young Americans in 1973.

-Gezer like many kibbutzim has changed and continues to change to fit the needs of the members and to adapt to surroundings and changes in Israeli society.
-While most members are economically independent, Gezer has several commonly owned businesses, including a dairy with 300 milking cows, farmland, olives, daycare and after school care (from infants to high school) , pub, second hand shop, library and grocery store.
-We also share certain services, including a dentist’s office, central office, internet service and mail, and hair cutting.
-There are also privately run businesses that operate on the kibbutz.
+Economically, Gezer like many kibbutzim has changed and continues to change to fit the needs of the members and to adapt to surroundings and changes in Israeli society.
+While members are economically independent, Gezer has several commonly owned businesses, including a large dairy, farmland, olives, daycare and after school care (from infants to high school), second-hand shop, library, and grocery store.
+Our community governs itself through several committees including a central leadership committee, and via 3 elected leaders.
+Community meetings and direct voting decide crucial issues.

-The physical design of the community is very amenable to communal living.
+The physical design of the community is amenable to communal living.
 A ring road provides access to homes and businesses, while the center is car-free.
-We celebrate holidays and common events together.
-We have several committees, including 2 central committees, culture, health and more.

-Gezer was into vegetarian, organic food and getting back to the land back in the 70’s, and was (and still is a bit!) considered by our neighbors as American hippies.
-We take pride in that, although many of us have gone straight.
-Our younger generation is picking up the momentum, and the community now has a growing environmental “movement”.
-We have a new ecological garden, community gardens, recycling center (we recycle, compost and reuse about 60% of our trash).
-We also have an organic olive grove of 1200 trees which produces olive oil, olives, and soap.
-An environmental committee open to everyone organizes events, cleanups, and tries to bring a more sustainable outlook to the community.
-We recently installed solar panels on the roofs of the cow sheds, and are looking into expanding.
+When founded in the 1970’s Gezer was into vegetarian, organic food and getting back to the land back, and was considered by our neighbors as American hippie.
+We take pride in that, although some of us have gone straighter.
+Our younger generation is picking up the momentum, and the community has a growing environmental and agricultural awareness.
+We have a new ecological garden, community gardens, and recycling center.
+We grow organic olives, spices, and lemons.
+An environmental committee open to everyone organizes events and meetings and tries to bring a more sustainable outlook to the community.
+Our social action committee helps communities and individuals in need, including 2 refugee families who now live with us.
+We recently installed solar panels on the roofs of the cowsheds, and are looking into expanding.

 Membership & Visitors